mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 ### `mulle_concurrent_hashmap_get_size`

 ```
-unsigned int   mulle_concurrent_hashmap_get_count( struct mulle_concurrent_hashmap *map);
+unsigned int   mulle_concurrent_hashmap_get_size( struct mulle_concurrent_hashmap *map);
 ```

-This gives you the current number of hash/value entries of `map`.
-The returned number is close to meaningless, when the map is accessed in multi-threaded fashion.
+This gives you the current capacity of hash/value entries of `map`.
+The returned number maybe not as meaningful as one might think, if the map is accessed in multi-threaded fashion.

 # `mulle_concurrent_hashmapenumerator`